📖

 Determining pingolf target scores

 Deciding on target scores for pingolf tournaments can be difficult.
-Below, experienced tournament director Dave Stewart shares some of his tips.
+Below, experienced tournament director shares some of his tips.

 A successful pingolf tournament is all about time spent at machines, not "what score is achievable."
 It takes just one long-playing machine to cause the entire tournament to backlog.
 The approach I recommend that works really well is the following: